 Scholarships Offer a Gateway for Students to Further Explore Their Interests

-They reflect on how these interests developed through classes, learning abroad, and opportunities to pursue scholarships and awards, and they share what the awards and scholarships they received mean to them.
+They reflect on how these interests developed through classes, learning abroad, and opportunities to pursue scholarships and other awards.

 Majoring in history and English and minoring in creative writing, Lily Hart talks about the importance that scholarships have played in her educational journey.
 Further, her involvement in the Family History Club on campus has been revolutionary in developing her writing and presentation skills.
 Believing that writing and history stem from great developments of communication, Hart looks forward to publishing some of her own history pieces one day.